 What changed with Antarctic Peninsula?

 The Antarctic Peninsula map received a rework in Season 2: Summit.
-Blizzard confirmed this as part of the patch, though the specific layout changes were not broken down in the launch notes available at time of writing.
-Map reworks in Overwatch typically adjust sightlines, cover placement, or health pack locations, so expect the meta around this map to shift as players identify the new angles.
+The specific layout changes were not broken down in the launch notes, but map reworks in Overwatch typically adjust sightlines, cover placement, or health pack locations.
+Expect the meta around this map to shift as players identify the new angles.

 How do the perk changes work in Season 2?

-Blizzard described the Season 2 perk update as a "mini refresh" rather than a full overhaul.
+The Season 2 perk update is described as a "mini refresh" rather than a full overhaul.
 This suggests targeted adjustments to existing perk options rather than a wholesale redesign of the system.
 The exact heroes affected and the nature of the changes were not detailed in the launch materials, so checking the official patch notes directly is the best way to see which perks shifted for your main.

 Post-match accolades are back

 Post-match accolades return in Season 2: Summit.
-Blizzard specifically called out the social dimension of this feature in the director's letter, noting that hearing a genuine "good game" from a player who gave you a real challenge creates a stronger connection than text alone.
+The social dimension of this feature is front and center—hearing a genuine "good game" from a player who gave you a real challenge creates a stronger connection than text alone.
 The accolades system is designed to make those moments feel earned rather than automatic.

-According to Blizzard's director's letter published alongside the Season 2 launch, the team wants Overwatch to "feel alive," and voice-driven accolades are part of that push to deepen social interaction between players.
+The goal is to make Overwatch "feel alive," and voice-driven accolades are part of that push to deepen social interaction between players.
+It's a small touch, but it matters when you're trying to build a community that sticks around.

 What does the director's letter say about the game's future?